SEE IT: Cop stops runaway car after motorist can’t

 Once the door is unlocked, Officer Cavalleri steps into the moving car and uses his foot to stomp the brakes.

-Police in Tonawanda were not immediately available to share any further details, or comment on the condition of the elderly driver.
+Police in Tonawanda was not immediately available to share any further details, or comment on the condition of the elderly driver.
 Folks on Facebook, meanwhile, were grateful for Officer Cavalleri’s actions.

 “Thank God they [were] able to bring this to a halt,” one viewer wrote.